rfberaldo/sqlz/docs/scanning.md

 }
 ```

+> [!TIP]
+> - Note that the fields must be exported/public in order for **sqlz** to access them, just like [json.Marshal](https://pkg.go.dev/encoding/json#Marshal), and any other marshaler in Go.
-It's possible to [customize](/custom-options) the default struct tag and/or the transformation function.
+> - It's possible to [customize](/custom-options) the default struct tag and/or the transformation function.

 ### Nested structs

-Embedding, nesting, and circular references are supported.
+Embedding, nesting, and circular references (up to 10 levels) are supported.
 If a nested struct is nil, it will initialize the pointer before scanning into it.
-Under the hood, **sqlz** traverses the struct tree using a [BFS algorithm](https://en.wikipedia.org/wiki/Breadth-first_search) and caches the field mapping for faster slice scanning.

-> [!IMPORTANT]
-> If a struct implements the [sql.Scanner](https://pkg.go.dev/database/sql#Scanner) interface, **sqlz** will defer to its `Scan()` method instead of performing field mapping.

 Nested structs are mapped with the struct name as prefix, for example: